-Responded to COVID-19 Pandemic
+Adapted to the Challenges of the COVID-19 Pandemic

 After the COVID-19 pandemic hit, project implementation had to adapt.
 Watts Rising project partners creatively modified their project activities to support the community through this challenging period and to adhere to public health guidelines.
 Notable implementation pivots include: